PyratLabs/ansible-role-k3s/README.md

-If multiple hosts have `k3s_control_node` set to true, you must also set `k3s_datastore_endpoint` as the connection string to a MySQL or PostgreSQL database, or etcd cluster else the play will fail.
+If multiple hosts have `k3s_control_node` set to true, you must also set `k3s_datastore_endpoint` as the connection string to a MySQL or PostgreSQL database, or external Etcd cluster else the play will fail.

 If using TLS, the CA, Certificate and Key need to already be available on the play hosts.